thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 1. Make sure you have installed the Hypervisor on each of your three nodes.

    The VM template, by default, captures a 72-core configuration.
-If your physical host has more than 72 cores, you may want to edit VM to have (`n-2`) cores (for a physical host with n cores) to fully take advantage of computing power of the physical host.
-Extra cores help performance.
+If your physical host has more than 72 cores, you may want to edit the VM to have (`n-2`) cores (for a physical host with _n_ cores) to fully take advantage of computing power of the physical host.

-   You should aim to allocate 490 GB or more RAM.

 2. Create datastores for all solid-state drive (SSD) and hard drive devices.

 ## Use the OVF to Create a VM

 1. Download the `ThoughtSpot OVF` from the **[Downloads page here]({{ site.baseurl }}/release/downloads.html#virutal-and-cloud-platforms)** to a location on an accessible disk.

 2. Log into the ESXi web portal.

     ![]({{ site.baseurl }}/images/vmware-login.png "VMWare Login")